twitchard/collaborative-code-conference/README.md

 Use this project to create an (almost) free coding web conference in less than 5 minutes.

-Most importantly, to use it you don't need to do any local development.
-Click the purple button, configure some stuff, start a conference room, send the URL to the attendee.
+Most importantly, you don't need to do any local development to use it: click the purple button, configure some stuff, start a conference room, send the URL to the attendee.
 That's it!

 ## Setup Instructions
 Setup will take about 5 minutes the first time.
 After the first time, it's about 30 seconds.